Lagrange top: integrability according to Liouville and examples of analytic solutions: Lagrange top.

-{\bf Lagrange top.} Let us assume that the fixed point of the symmetric body was chosen such that center of mass lies on the third axis of inertia.
-Then at the initial instant of time we have ${\bf z}(0)=(0, 0, 1)^T$ This body is called the Lagrange top.
+Passing to the case of Lagrange top, we further assume that the fixed point of the symmetric body was chosen such that center of mass lies on the third axis of inertia.
+Then at the initial instant of time we have ${\bf z}(0)=(0, 0, 1)^T$.
 Substituting ${\bf k}=(0, k_2, k_3)^T$ and ${\bf z}(0)=(0, 0, 1)^T$ into the Euler equations (\ref{hb8}) we get

 where $\phi=\frac{I_2-I_3}{I_2}\Omega_3=\mbox{const}$.
 Together with (\ref{hb9}), they represent equations of motion of the Lagrange top.
 The last equation from (\ref{hb16}) implies that besides the integrals of motion (\ref{hb3}) and (\ref{hb4}) there is one more: $\Omega_3=\mbox{const}$.
 This could be seen also from Eq. (\ref{hb7.3}).
 Indeed, the third component of this equation reads as follows: